Updated September 2020.

 Cigna individual and family plans

-Cigna’s plans are available in Arizona, California, Florida, Illinois, Michigan, North Carolina, Virginia, and Tennessee.
+Cigna’s plans are available in Arizona, California, Florida, Illinois, Kansas, Missouri, North Carolina, Virginia, Utah, and Tennessee.

 Cigna’s Marketplace plans and other individual and family plan options are easy to view on its website state by state.
 Each plan listing includes detailed coverage information regarding deductibles, out-of-pocket limits, and cost-sharing.